WWE Universal Championship: Championship belt designs

-The Universal Championship belt was based on the "Network Logo" design of the WWE Championship belt introduced in 2014, with a few notable differences.
+The Universal Championship belt was one of a number of WWE world titles to use the "Network Logo" design of the WWE Championship belt introduced in 2014, with a few notable differences.
 Like the WWE Championship belt, the center plate was a large cut out of the WWE logo with diamonds sitting inside an irregular heptagonal plate, with the words "Universal Champion" in small capital letters sitting underneath the logo.
 There were gold divider bars that separated the center plate from two side plates.
 Each side plate featured the same default removable center section as the WWE Championship (the WWE logo over a red globe), which could be customized with the champion's logo.
 The most prominent difference was the belt's leather strap, the color of which indicated the brand it was exclusive to.
 When the belt was first unveiled at SummerSlam 2016, the strap was red to symbolize its exclusivity to the Raw brand and the underline of the WWE logo on the center plate was black to make it visible (essentially the reverse of the WWE Championship belt).
 After the title became exclusive to SmackDown in late 2019, Bray Wyatt introduced a blue strap variation and the underline of the WWE logo was changed from black to red.